hboisgibault/terraform-aws-ecs-cluster/README.md

 # Terraform AWS ECS Cluster module

-Launch an ECS cluster with load balancer
+Launch an ECS cluster with a load balancer and autoscaling